ben-heil/ben-heil.github.io/_posts/2020-08-22-conda-actions.md

 In particular, there are no tutorials of how to use Github Actions in repos that manager their dependencies with [Conda](https://docs.conda.io/en/latest/) environments.
-There are [several actions](https://github.com/marketplace?query=conda) in the [Marketplace](https://github.com/marketplace) that are designed to perform various tasks with Conda, but miniconda [is already installed on Github Actions runners](https://docs.github.com/en/actions/reference/software-installed-on-github-hosted-runners) so they aren't strictly necessary.
+There are [several actions](https://github.com/marketplace?query=conda) in the [Marketplace](https://github.com/marketplace) that are designed to perform various tasks with Conda, but Miniconda [is already installed on Github Actions runners](https://docs.github.com/en/actions/reference/software-installed-on-github-hosted-runners) so they aren't strictly necessary.

 This post has three parts.
 [First](#parts) it explains the different parts of a Github Action and what they do.